 The GSMSA at each campus is provided funding by the GSM Administration through the Big Ask process.
-The funds that are requested will be used to deliver social events to the community.
+The funds that are awarded will be used to deliver social events to the ASM community.

-The ASM/GSMSA is the leadership body that has the 501c3 designation and is ultimately responsible for reporting how the funding is utilized at each location.
+The Associated Students of Management (also a member of the GSMSA) is the leadership body that has the 501c3 designation and is ultimately responsible for reporting how the funding is utilized at each location.
 As of 2022 each program has their own bank account.
-However, it is the ASM/GSMSA's responsibility to track the funding at each location and report that information back to the GSM administration.
+However, it is the Associated Students of Management's (ASM) responsibility to track the funding at each location and report that information back to the GSM administration.

 All Big Ask funding requests for the following year will be submitted to the GSM administration no later than the end of July, previous to the year the events will take place.
-For instance, if planning events for the 2022-2023 school year, then the funding requests must be submitted by the end of July 2022.
+For instance, if planning events for the 2023-2024 school year, then the funding requests must be submitted by the end of July 2023.

 Traditionally Big Ask supports major social events like the Signature Events, GSM Olympics and events specified by the GSMSA.
-Other events, like club events, workshops, and speaker series, Diwali, Lunar New Year, and workshops may be funded through club dues or by donation.
+Other events, like club events, workshops, and speaker series may be funded through club dues or by donation.
 Note: In recent years, the ASM has included Diwali and Lunar New Year in their Big Ask request.